 Your credit limit is the loan amount you can take out on any lines of credit you have.
 A credit card can have a line of credit anywhere from a few hundred dollars to thousands of dollars.
-So, how important is it to have a high line of credit?
-You may be surprised to know that a higher credit card limit that is used responsibly can lead to more opportunities for loans in the future.
-We break down why a higher credit card limit could be a really good thing for you.
+So, how important is it to have a high line of credit and when should you get a credit limit increase?

 Yes, a credit limit increase can impact your credit score in two ways: it can increase your score by lowering your credit utilization ratio, and if the credit card company needs to pull your credit, then your score could temporarily decrease.